thu-spmi/CAT/joinap.md

     fi
     ```

     Multi/Cross-lingual finetuning is implemented with `ctc/crf/train.py` by adding additional arguments.
-For `Flat-phone` finetuning, `--den-lm` and `--mc-conf` must be specified, where `--den-lm` is used to construct the `denominator graph` for the finetuned language while `--mc-conf` is used to adjust the model for finetuning.
-We take `de` as the language for finetuning and the corresponding file of `conf/mc_flatphone_finetune_de.json`is shown as below:
+For `Flat-phone` finetuning, `--den-lm` and `--mc-conf` are used to provide two input files:
+    - `--den-lm` specifies the file used to construct the `denominator graph` for the finetuned language;
+    - `--mc-conf` specifies the configuration file used to adjust the model for finetuning.
+    We take `de` as the language for finetuning and the corresponding file of `conf/mc_flatphone_finetune_de.json` is shown as below:

     ```json
     {